Pornography addiction: Support groups

-Several support groups exist for people who wish to quit pornography use and/or believe themselves to be addicted to pornography.
+Several support groups exist for people who wish to quit pornography use or believe themselves to be addicted to pornography.
 Twelve-step programs such as Sex Addicts Anonymous (SAA), Sexaholics Anonymous (SA), Sex and Love Addicts Anonymous (SLAA), Sexual Recovery Anonymous (SRA), and Sexual Compulsives Anonymous (SCA) are fellowships of men and women who share their experience, strength and hope with each other so they may overcome their common problem and help others recover from addiction or dependency by using the twelve-step program borrowed from Alcoholics Anonymous (AA) and other recovery tools.

 NoFap is a website and community forum founded in 2011 that serves as a support group for those who wish to give up pornography and masturbation.
-It serves as a support group for those who wish to avoid the use of pornography, masturbation, and/or sexual intercourse.
+It serves as a support group for those who wish to avoid the use of pornography, masturbation, or sexual intercourse.
 Recent peer-reviewed data highlighted considerable levels of misogyny along with a poor understanding of human sexuality and relationships within this online community.
 Sociologist Kelsy Burke, author of The Pornography Wars, believes that this misogyny arises from blaming the female-dominated profession of pornography for men's personal problems.
 The Daily Dot and Der Spiegel linked NoFap to recent gender-based murders and breeding domestic terrorism.

 Fight the New Drug, a Salt Lake City-based non-profit organization founded by members of the Church of Jesus Christ of Latter-day Saints, is a non-legislative organization which claims to seek to inform and educate individuals regarding pornography usage with science and personal stories.
 It is aimed at the youth demographic.
-There is also a PornFree reddit group that focuses on giving up porn rather than masturbation.
+There is also a PornFree Reddit group that focuses on giving up porn rather than masturbation.

-Celebrate Recovery is a Christian interdenominational twelve-step program with about 35,000 available groups and is open to any person who is struggling with life's bad habits, hurts, and hang-ups.
+Celebrate Recovery is a Christian interdenominational twelve-step program with about 35,000 available groups and is open to anyone struggling with life's bad habits, hurts, and hang-ups.
 Celebrate Recovery was started in 1991 at Saddleback Church in California, and their program is based on the Beatitudes from the biblical Sermon on the Plain and the twelve-step program from Alcoholics Anonymous.